RJ Kanierra: 1984–2021: Early life, music debut, and releases

-In January 2006, Casse-Tête won the Best Group at the Nzenze Ngoma Ya Kwetu festival held in Lubumbashi.
-Later that year, he dropped his debut studio album, Les treize lois de la jungle, which fused hip-hop with R&B. In 2008, he premiered the single "Aina Lawa", which garnered significant acclaim in Katanga, with lyrics delving into success, triumph, and dismissing superstition and fetishism.
-Following "Aina Lawa's" success, Ngoie released his second studio album, 99, in March 2011, which included critically acclaimed hits "Salem" and "Bikelele".
-In 2013, Ngoie published his third studio album, titled 622, which consisted of six tracks.
+In 2006, Casse-Tête won Best Group at the Nzenze Ngoma Ya Kwetu festival in Lubumbashi.
+Later that year, Ngoie released his debut studio album, Les treize lois de la jungle, which incorporated hip-hop and R&B. In 2008, he released the single "Aina Lawa", whose lyrics address success, triumph, superstition, and fetishism.
+In March 2011, he released his second studio album, 99, which included the singles "Salem" and "Bikelele".
+In 2013, he released his third studio album, 622, a six-track album.

-In 2014, Ngoie made a guest appearance on Mjoe Zuka's album Rien que l'amour.
-Ngoie debuted his fourth studio album -243 in 2016 which included hits like "Winner", "Djaso", "Je Suis Béni". -243 was produced between Zambia and the Democratic Republic of the Congo, which allowed Ngoie to do his debut major concert at the Lupopo stadium.
-During the same year, Ngoie performed a major concert in Kenya alongside JB Mpiana and Davido.
-In 2019, he published his fifth studio album, titled 99×9, which included hit singles like "Bae Bae" and "Danza".
-Ngoie released the single "Get Down" featuring Mink's on 25 March 2019, followed by the single "Bina Vuya", which included a guest performance by Kisangani-born rapper Alesh and amassed over 500,000 streams on all streaming platforms.
+In 2014, Ngoie appeared on Mjoe Zuka's album Rien que l'amour.
+In 2016, he released his fourth studio album, -243, which included the songs "Winner", "Djaso", and "Je Suis Béni".
+The album was produced in Zambia and the Democratic Republic of the Congo, and Ngoie held his first major concert at Lupopo Stadium that year.
+He also performed in Kenya alongside JB Mpiana and Davido.
+In 2019, he released his fifth studio album, 99×9, featuring the singles "Bae Bae" and "Danza".
+On 25 March 2019, he released "Get Down", featuring Mink's, followed by "Bina Vuya", featuring Kisangani-born rapper Alesh.

-On 10 October 2020, Ngoie debuted the single "Vula Vwala" (alternately known as Longola Lata), which peaked at number-one in Lubumbashi music charts and received praise from Barbara Kanam, Lokua Kanza and Alesh.
-Ngoie was subsequently awarded the Honorary Prize at the Tshota Awards in Likasi and received a nomination for Song of the Year at the City Awards.
-In early February 2021, he launched fellow Congolese singer Eric Flash under his label Shutuka Musique and debuted the single "Baby Sugar" on 6 February 2021.
-Collaborating with Christian Bella, Ngoie produced "Don't Judge" in Tanzania on 25 June 2021.
+On 10 October 2020, Ngoie released the single "Vula Vwala", also known as "Longola Lata", which reached number one on the Lubumbashi music charts.
+He received the Honorary Prize at the Tshota Awards in Likasi and was nominated for Song of the Year at the City Awards.
+On 6 February 2021, he introduced singer Eric Flash through his label, Shutuka Musique, and released the single "Baby Sugar".
+On 25 June 2021, Ngoie collaborated with Christian Bella on "Don't Judge", recorded in Tanzania.